TeaSkittle/CSCI_1110_OOP_Coursework/Final/README.md

 ### Overview

 This project is a text editor with exrta features and programs built in, similar in comcept to emacs, but this is no emacs and is not meant to be a replacement for one.
 Simply I have always wanted to create a real text editor, and this is my contribution to the other thousands that are out there.
 I have already created a simple line-based editor ( influenced by the classic UNIX ed ) which was written in POSIX sh.
-Yuu can find the repo for that here: [ ted]( https://github.com/TeaSkittle/ted ).
+Yuu can find the repo for that here: [ted]( https://github.com/TeaSkittle/ted ).
 So this is my project is my take on writting a GUI editor with more features and that can be actaully useful from day-to-day.
+Inspired by the naming convention used in vim ( and due to the fact this is my second text editor ), I call this editor **tedi**, which is an ancronym for: **T**ravis' **ED**itor **I**mproved.

 > Although don't underestimate the power of line-based editors, as most of the UNIX core was written in ed! ( don't belive me, read this: http://www.catb.org/~esr/writings/taoup/html/ch13s02.html ).